nataliya-nataliya/job4j_todo/README.md

 ____
 ### Project description

 Task storage service.
-The service allows you to create, view description, delete a task.
+The service allows you to create, view descriptions, and delete tasks.
+You can change the task status from Canceled to Completed, etc.
-You can change the status of a task from undone to done and otherwise.
+You can select the priority of the task when creating it and then change it.
+When creating a task, you must select at least one category (Work, Education, etc.).
+The task creation time is displayed taking into account your time zone, which you select when creating your account.
-You can view the list of all tasks, the list of done tasks or the list of undone tasks.
+You can view a list of all tasks, a list of completed tasks, or a list of uncompleted tasks.

 The division of rights:
 1) Only authorized users can view and edit tasks.
 2) All tasks are available to any authorized user